ABOUT // BOXES // DONATE

 Is suicide really a serious problem in our country?

-Yes.
-There are an estimated 48,000 suicides per year and 1,424,125 attempts.
-That is too many.
-We believe that there is help, there is hope and there is an alternative.
+We believe that there is help, there is hope, and there is an alternative.
 We don’t claim to have all the answers, knowing that it is unique for each person, but Find Your Anchor is one small piece in a sea of positive and safe alternatives.
-Although there's no guaranteed means of prevention, we know that support is crucial, connection matters and that the more help and resources the better.
+Although there's no guaranteed means of prevention, we know that support is crucial, connection matters, and that the more help and resources the better.
 Each person needs an anchor.

 Some statistics: